 What are the best denim washes?
 Can a change in your jean's color or wash change the way your existing wardrobe looks or change the way your body looks?

-Yesterday on the blog I wore this sweater with white jeans.
+I previously wore this coral batwing sweater with white jeans.
 I was surprised how much I liked the sweater.
 When I got home from the shoot, I kept on the sweater but changed from the white jeans to a faded pair in a different silhouette.
 It was astounding how different the sweater looked, and I looked, with a change of denim wash.
 It was such a fantastic example of how the wash and cut of your jeans can really transform any look.

 I decided to photograph a variety of jeans in my wardrobe with the same sweater so you could also see how changing the color or wash of your jeans could change your life… or at least your wardrobe.

 If you feel stuck in a rut or are toying with trying a new color, wash, or even cut for denim, I hope this post will inspire you to venture out of the denim box!

 I mean, look at that.
 Same sweater, same shoes, same day but the choice in denim changes the color of the sweater, the way it hangs, the shape of my body, and how modern or fresh the whole look appears.

 Below I will break down the different jeans I am wearing and my thoughts on them and if any of them are the best denim washes for all wardrobes.